km3276/CTF-Scripts/README.md

 # CTF Scripts

-Small utility scripts for CTFs and lab environments (HTB / Proving Grounds).
+Small utility scripts for CTFs and lab environments.

 For educational and authorized testing only.